lmorg/murex/docs/commands/g.md

     g: pattern -> <stdout>

+    [ <stdin> -> ] @g command pattern [ -> <stdout> ]

     !g: pattern -> <stdout>

 ## Examples

-    # inline globbing
+Inline globbing:

     cat: @{ g: *.txt }

-    # writing a JSON array of files to disk
+Writing a JSON array of files to disk:

     g: *.txt -> > filelist.json

-    # writing a list of files to disk
+Writing a list of files to disk:

     g: *.txt -> format str -> > filelist.txt

-    # checking if a file exists
+Checking if a file exists:

     if { g: somefile.txt } then {
         # file exists
     }

-    # checking if a file does not exist
+Checking if a file does not exist:

     !if { g: somefile.txt } then {
         # file does not exist
     }

+Return all files apart from text files:

+    !g: *.txt

+Auto-globbing (eg for Bash compatibility):

+    @g ls *.txt

 ## Detail